The Fire Raisers (play): Analysis

 The first sketch was written in 1948 in response to the Communist takeover in Prague, but the play is often seen as a metaphor for Nazism and fascism, and Frisch encourages this through several allusions.
 The play shows how "normal" citizens can be taken in by evil.
 As a parable, in a more general sense it may be considered to be descriptive of the gullible and easily manipulated aspects of the German Biedermann – the Everyman – who yearns both for a sense of shallow propriety and for a deeper sense of belonging, even if it comes at a great price, including that which is sensible or even necessary for his own survival.
 In that sense, the play shares much with absurdist plays written at around the same time, such as Eugene Ionesco's Rhinoceros.

 The name Biedermann is itself a play on the German word "bieder" meaning conventional, conservative, worthy, honest, upright and is frequently used in a pejorative or ironic context.
 Thus the name equates to der biedere Mann or the worthy man.
 Bieder is associated with Biedermeier, a cultural style of the 19th century prominent for its association with a type of petite bourgeoisie mindset.

 Production history

 The Fire Raisers, translated by Michael Bullock, was produced in London on December 21, 1961, at the Royal Court Theatre with Alfred Marks as Biedermann.
+The same translation was also presented at Bristol Old Vic in 1962, with Paul Eddington in the role of Biedermann.

 Jules Irving and Herbert Blau directed a San Francisco Actor's Workshop production of The Firebugs on February 28, 1964.
-Bullock's translation was also staged by the Edinburgh Gateway Company in the Autumn of 1964.
-Mordecai Gorelik, research professor of theater at Southern Illinois University, wrote the authorized English translation and directed it to positive reviews in 1964 while a Visiting Professor at California State University, Los Angeles, and again June 1–5, 1965 at SIU.
+Bullock's translation was also staged by the Edinburgh Gateway Company in the autumn of 1964.
+Also in 1964, the play was put on at Lawrence College (now Lawrence University).
+Mordecai Gorelik, research professor of theater at Southern Illinois University, wrote the authorized English translation and directed it to positive reviews in 1964 while a visiting professor at California State University, Los Angeles, and again June 1–5, 1965 at SIU.
 The inmates of San Quentin Prison staged The Firebugs in June, 1965.
 The first United States performance that included the epilogue was directed by Edwin Duerr on May 16, 1968, at California State College, Fullerton.